top of page

 Oh, and also check out our previous winners, to see the kind of people that won the different categories.

 What do I need to enter?

-Generally, we’re after a 15 minute ‘best of’ of your show.
-For most categories we ask for three to five clips, from at least three separate episodes.
+Generally, we’re after up to a 15 minute ‘best of’ show reel.
+We ask for a maximum of up five clips, from at least three separate episodes.
 You’ll upload a single MP3 that has all these clips edited together, but with a second of silence between each clip.
 We don’t want you to add any non-podcast clips - so no adding clips of you explaining your clips (this explanation should go in the written track listing that accompanies your entry.

 The reason it’s 15 minutes is that our judges have to listen to around a 500 entries - that’s already 125 hours of audio!
 Your job is to distill your podcast brilliance down to clips that demonstrate that to someone who’s never heard your show before.

 We also ask for a number of clips from a number of episodes to demonstrate that you regularly create brilliant material and didn’t just have one good episode!

 Doing it this way allows us to compare every entry in the same way.

 Do check out the rules, as some categories deviate a little bit from what’s above (things like we allow Fiction to be a bit longer due to the nature of the material).